SonarSonic/DrawingBotV3/docs/source/pfms.rst

 How they work
 ======================
 1) Moves to the first point on the spiral.
-2) Samples the brightness at the current point and draws a line which is perpendicular to the spiral where the lines length is proportional to the sampled brightness.
+2) Samples the brightness at the current point and draws a line which is perpendicular to the spiral where the line's length is proportional to the sampled brightness.
 3) Move to the next point on the spiral and Repeat step 2.

 The process stops when the specified :term:`Spiral Size` has been reached